kzurawel/famicomparty/content/book/15-scrolling/index.md

   JSR draw_starfield
 ```

-The result, if you check the "Nametables" debug helper in Nintaco,
+The result, if you check the "Tilemap Viewer" debug helper in Mesen2,
 is that both nametables will have a starfield background.
 Next, we'll
 need to add some new objects on top of the starfield.
 I chose to do this
 in another subroutine inside `backgrounds.asm`, this time called `draw_objects`: